JustinNew/SQL/README.md

 ```

 Note:
-  - “left join” fills all the records in “left table” with matches on “right table”
+  - **left join** fills all the records in “left table” with matches on “right table”

 Left Join **Shippers** on **Orders**